kevincox/altjson.rb/README.md

 #### Compact Form

-Compact form is `0b1100llll` where `l` is the number of elements in the array.
+Compact form is `0b1100ssss` where `s` is the number of elements in the array.
 The elements then follow.
 This allows arrays of up to 15 elements to be encoded without a length byte.